 Self-confidence.
 Advertising sales agents should be confident when calling potential clients (making cold calls).
 Because potential clients are often unwilling to commit on a first call, agents frequently must continue making sales calls, even if rejected at first.

-The median annual wage for advertising sales agents was $48,490 in May 2015.
+The median annual wage for advertising sales agents is $48,490.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $22,840, and the highest 10 percent earned more than $114,350.

-In May 2015, the median annual wages for advertising sales agents in the top industries in which they worked were as follows:
+The median annual wages for advertising sales agents in the top industries in which they work are as follows: